 - The AGUR12 meets seven times between 8 October 2012 and 11 June 2013.

-- On 6 December 2013, it publishes its final report in German and French (pdf) in which it proposes a package of measures in five key areas: improving information for consumers; expanding and thus increasing the attractiveness of legal offers; simplifying the fight against piracy; increasing the efficiency and transparency of the collective rights management organisations; and adapting the limitations and exceptions to copyright to recent developments.
+- On 6 December 2013, it publishes its final report in German and French, and final recommendations in English (pdf), in which it proposes a package of measures in five key areas: improving information for consumers; expanding and thus increasing the attractiveness of legal offers; simplifying the fight against piracy; increasing the efficiency and transparency of the collective rights management organisations; and adapting the limitations and exceptions to copyright to recent developments.
 These recommendations are addressed partly to rights owners and the collective rights management organisations, and partly to the legislature and the federal administration.